rtp-aws/devpost_aws_disaster_response/docs/chrome_devtools.md

 * If the red button is active, it is profiling the code
 * Exercise the code.
 When done, click the red button.
 * Click the source file of interest.
 It will show `blue` for code in use and `red` for unused code.

+# colors represent

+The colors represent the areas of elements corresponding to the CSS box-model.

+* Blue is the content
+* Green is the padding
+* Orange is the border
+* Red is the margin